scratchyone/elk/Readme.md

 # Elk

 Elk is a simple interpreted programming language.
-It's goal is to combine the best language features from its inspirations, Rust and Javascript, while still being quick and easy to develop in.
+Its goal is to combine the best language features from its inspirations, Rust and Javascript, while still being quick and easy to develop in.

 ## Usage